spectrocloud/librarium/docs/docs-content/registries-and-packs/advanced-configuration.md

 ---
-sidebar_label: 'Advanced CLI Configuration'
+sidebar_label: "Advanced CLI Configuration"
-title: 'Advanced CLI Configuration'
+title: "Advanced CLI Configuration"
-description: 'Learn how to apply advanced concepts by customizing the deployments of the Packs registry.'
+description: "Learn how to apply advanced concepts by customizing the deployments of the Packs registry."
-icon: ''
+icon: ""
 hide_table_of_contents: false
 sidebar_position: 80
 ---

 You can modify the deployment of the pack registry by providing a YAML configuration file.
 You can also override default configuration options through the usage of environment variables.